 Like much of Southern and Eastern Australia, the Southern Highlands saw two infernos ravage our communities and pristine bushland during the Black Summer season of 2020.
 Tragically, lives were lost; homes, outbuildings and habitats were destroyed, and vast wildlife, including koalas, kangaroos, wombats and wallabies, either perished or struggled to survive in the aftermath.

 Despite the travesties, people across Australia and around the globe responded in many extraordinary ways.

-Our team member, Jennifer Campbell went into action by organising and collecting daily fresh produce together with other essential field items.
-Working with the management from Woolworths and Harris Farm in Bowral, Jennifer and her friend, Olga Hromow, established morning and evening food stations for five weeks near drought-ravaged paddocks and along the smouldering bush tracks that traced reserves and state parks.
+We worked with Woolworths and Harris Farm management in Bowral and established morning and evening food stations for five weeks near drought-ravaged paddocks and the smouldering bush tracks that traced reserves and state parks.

-Woolworths Bowral additionally provided us with feed containers, bottles of water and water bowls, pillowcases, gloves, blankets, a medical kit and feather dusters [in the event of finding injured birds].
+Woolworths Bowral additionally provided us with feed containers, water bottles, water bowls, pillowcases, gloves, blankets, a medical kit and feather dusters [in the event of finding injured birds].
 Other generous community supporters sent us bat wraps, knitted pouches for joeys and myriad first aid supplies.

 There was no stockpiling.
-Everything was utilised with swiftness and precision in the field and at our sanctuary.
+The donated items were utilised swiftly and precisely in the field and at our sanctuary.

 Woody and Kerstin.

 NOTE TO THE COMMUNITY | Please view this vital link for further information on feeding wildlife.